 Well, I can tell you it is painful to the bones.

 And I was training too.
 Back then the super intense metabolic conditioning workouts like Crossfit were all the rage.

 I attacked these workouts with gusto.

-After living this schedule for nine months, and suffering the debilitating fatigue and unrelenting hunger and cravings that ensued, I went from a lean 215 pounds to close to 250 pounds!
+After living this schedule for nine months, suffering the debilitating fatigue and unrelenting hunger and cravings that ensued, I went from a lean 215 pounds to almost 250 pounds!